parag-debnath/Human-Resource-Management-System/README.md

 npm run dev
 ```

-Runs on `http://localhost:5000`.
-Test it's alive: open that URL, you should see `{"status":"HRMS API running"}`.
+we Runs it .
+Test it's alive

 **No MongoDB installed?** Fastest option for a hackathon: create a free cluster at mongodb.com/atlas, grab the connection string, paste it into `MONGO_URI`.